 I was fortunate to test the iPhone XS Max with the FiLMiC Pro team in Barcelona.
 Here’s a iPhone XS Max low light video test and my initial thoughts.

-The iPhone XS Max and it’s bretheren the XS and XR are fascinating devices.
-Employing intelligent and dynamic digital signal processing, the latest generation iPhones can generate images that seem to be beyond the ability of the optics and sensor alone.
+The iPhone XS Max, iPhone XS and iPhone XR are truly fascinating devices.
+Featuring intelligent and dynamic digital signal processing, the latest generation iPhones can generate images that appear to be beyond the ability of the optics and sensor alone.
 Of course, that’s exactly the beauty and promise of computational imaging.

-If any Apple engineer happens to come across this article and wants to reach out personally and talk shop, really, you’ve got my head spinning trying to figure out what kind of voodoo you’re pulling off in this phone.
+If any Apple engineer happens to read this, and wants to reach out personally, really, you’ve got my head spinning trying to figure out what kind of voodoo you’re pulling off in this phone.

 Of course, I know that conversation is not going to happen, commercial secrets are secrets for a reason.